QCL dynamics: thermal effects and rate equations beyond mean-field approach

-Here we introduce the modified system of rate equations, that satisfies the following conditions: \begin{itemize} \item accounts for the thermal processes \item satisfies Kirchhoff's circuit laws to conserve system neutrality \item makes the lower level of the system active for modelling \end{itemize}
+Here we introduce the modified system of rate equations, that satisfies the following conditions: \begin{itemize} \item accounts for the thermal processes \item satisfies Kirchhoff's circuit laws to conserve system electrical neutrality \item makes the lower level of the system accountable for modelling \end{itemize}

-If one attempts to upgrade the conventional model to fix the drawbacks highlighted in section\ref{sec:Intro}, one would have the system of rate equations as in eqs.~(\ref{sysrateeqns}).
-Here $u_n$, $m_n$, $l_n$ are time dependent concentrations [cm$^{-3}$] of electrons in upper, middle and lower levels occupying cascade number ``n'', $\Phi$ is a time dependent number of photons in the active region (dimensionless), $\tau_{31}(T)$, $\tau_{32}(T)$ and $\tau_{21}(T)$ -- temperature dependent phonon-assisted non-radiative relaxation lifetimes [s], $K$ -- a number of cascades, $c'$ -- a speed of light in the media [cm~s$^{-1}$], $\sigma$ -- a stimulated emission cross-section [cm$^2$], $\beta$ -- efficiency of spontaneously emitted photon capturing into the waveguide mode (dimensionless), $\Gamma$ -- mode confinement factor (dimensionless), $\tau_{sp}$ -- spontaneous radiative transition (u$\rightarrow$m) lifetime [s], $\tau_{loss}$ and $\tau_{out}$ -- lifetimes of photons loss due to inevitable irreversible losses inside the media and leakage from the facet of the cavity (in fact laser radiation) [s], $S_n(t,T)$ and $D_n(t,T)$ are source and drain for electrons in cascade ``n'' in the following form:
+If one attempts to upgrade the conventional 3-level rate equation model to fix the drawbacks highlighted in Section~\ref{sec:Intro}, one would have the system of rate equations as in eqs.~(\ref{sysrateeqns}).
+Here $u_n$, $m_n$, $l_n$ are time dependent concentrations [cm$^{-3}$] of electrons in upper, middle and lower levels occupying cascade number ``n'', where lasing transition occurs between the upper and middle level, $\Phi$ is a time dependent number of photons in the active region (dimensionless), $\tau_{31}(T)$, $\tau_{32}(T)$ and $\tau_{21}(T)$ -- temperature dependent phonon-assisted non-radiative relaxation lifetimes [s], $K$ -- a number of cascades, $c'$ -- a speed of light in the media [cm~s$^{-1}$], $\sigma$ -- a stimulated emission cross-section [cm$^2$], $\beta$ -- efficiency of spontaneously emitted photon capturing into the waveguide mode (dimensionless), $\Gamma$ -- mode confinement factor (dimensionless), $\tau_{sp}$ -- spontaneous radiative transition (u$\rightarrow$m) lifetime [s], $\tau_{loss}$ and $\tau_{out}$ -- lifetimes of photons loss due to inevitable irreversible losses inside the media and output loss correspondingly [s], $S_n(t,T)$ and $D_n(t,T)$ are source and drain for electrons in cascade ``n'' in the following form:

 where $I(t)$ -- power supply current profile [A], $k_B$ -- Boltzmann constant [eV~K$^{-1}$], $V_c$ -- cascade volume [cm$^3$], $T$ -- local temperature of the active region [K], $U_b$ -- nominal voltage bias between cascades [V] allowing resonant tunneling current through injector at temperature of 0~K, $U_n(t)$ -- time dependent voltage between ``n'' and ``n+1'' cascades [V], $\tau_{inj}$ is a lifetime of an electron on the lower level at $U=U_b$ [s].
 The exponential part is responsible for the carrier capability to tunnel from the one cascade to another.
 Initially we assume that the system of cascades is electrically neutral with doping level of $n_0$ [cm$^{-3}$].